Frequently Asked Questions (FAQs)

-No. Tobacco will be prohibited on all campus grounds.
-There are two reasons for this:
+No. There are two reasons for this:

 - Smoking zones and perimeter policies have not been found to be effective or enforceable, and smoking shelters are expensive to construct and maintain.
-Campuses with full tobacco-free policies have reported fewer problems with compliance than policies that include smoking areas.
+Campuses with full tobacco-free policies have reported fewer problems with compliance than those with policies that include smoking areas.